marceaau/EvacuationStrategiesThesis/README.md

 Inside the validity folder the validity tests that were performed can be found.

 Inside the cysco_api folder the Python batch files can be found to execute and connect to the Data Platform and retrieve the WiFi traces.

+Inside the wifi folder the WiFi traces can be found and are processed in the Python Notebook respectively.